grafana/mimir/docs/sources/operating-grafana-mimir/configure-tracing.md

 To enable sampling in Grafana Mimir components you can specify either `JAEGER_SAMPLER_MANAGER_HOST_PORT` for remote sampling, or `JAEGER_SAMPLER_TYPE` and `JAEGER_SAMPLER_PARAM` to manually set sampling configuration.
-See the [Jaeger Client Go documentation](https://github.com/jaegertracing/jaeger-client-go#environment-variables) for the full list of environment variables you can configure.
+Refer to [Jaeger Client Go documentation](https://github.com/jaegertracing/jaeger-client-go#environment-variables) for the full list of environment variables you can configure.